exlunaproject/catarinka/README.md

 ## Directories

- * `/docs_lua` - Documentation about the library's functions and classes
+* `/docs_lua` - Documentation about the library's functions and classes for Lua usage
- * `/docs_pascal` - Documentation about the library's functions and classes
+* `/docs_pascal` - Documentation about the library's functions and classes for Pascal/Delphi usage
-* `/src` - Catarinka Lua Library source
+* `/src` - Catarinka Lua Library source. `CtkCore.pas` is the main source code file that performs the Lua library registration during runtime

 ## Pascal Components